 I don’t think it’ll shock some Walt Disney World fans to hear that we think Kona Cafe is the Poly’s best restaurant.
 While ‘Ohana has way more cachet, mainstream popularity, and name recognition, Kona Cafe is a favorite of longtime Walt Disney World fans.
 Part of that is due to quality and prices.
 If we’re being honest, part is also due to Kona Cafe being far easier to book.
 Many locals, Annual Passholders, and DVC members simply aren’t willing to jump through the hoops for ‘Ohana.

-In some ways, Kona Cafe reminds me of the Wave (RIP), Geyser Point, Three Bridges, Sanaa, and Grand Floridian Cafe.
+In some ways, Kona Cafe reminds me of Steakhouse 71, Geyser Point, Three Bridges, Sanaa, and Grand Floridian Cafe.
 None of those are the big name restaurants at their respective resorts.
 However, they tend to be more popular–and even preferred–among repeat visitors.
 All are “hidden gem” Walt Disney World dining options that we’d file under “real OGs know.”
 With that said, we’ve actually had a roller coaster relationship with Kona Cafe over the years…

-Back when Le Cellier was all the rage among Walt Disney World fans–and the most difficult ADR to score–we took the position that the New York Strip Steak was actually better at the much easier-to-book Kona Cafe.
 During the Disney Dining Plan’s heyday, we ate at Kona every single trip.
-I ate that steak at least a half-dozen times, and there were several items that offered great bang for buck.
+I ate their now long-gone New York Strip Steak at least a half-dozen times, and there were several items that offered great bang for buck.
 Kona Cafe was also a good option out of pocket, with several more budget-friendly options.

 Both this meal and our previous two reminded us of the Kona Cafe we fell in love with over a decade ago.
 A range of price points plus fun cuisine, inventive items, and comfort food.
 Still no Disney Dining Plan and that Teriyaki-Style New York Strip Steak is long gone, but there is plenty to love about Kona Cafe!

 Let’s start with ambiance.
-Nothing has changed here with Kona Cafe–the seating has been more or less unchanged for years.
-Kona Cafe is starting to show its age with the patterns on the benches and carpet, but it’s still perfectly fine.
+Nothing is different here with Kona Cafe–the seating has been more or less unchanged for years.
+Kona Cafe is starting to show its age with the patterns on the benches and carpet, but it’s still fine.
 There’s not a ton of space to work with here, so I’m not even sure what Imagineering could do to improve the theme.

 Kona Cafe opens up to the second level of the lobby, offering views of the atrium.
 This is both an asset and liability.
 It’s great when uncrowded, as it gives the restaurant a light and airy atmosphere, and feel less claustrophobic and confined–avoiding the Wave’s woes.
 It’s unpleasant when the Poly’s upper level is packed with people waiting for ‘Ohana.
 Thankfully, that’s not an issue right now.